GioF71/tidal-connect/README.md

 #### Hardware changes

-Remember that, should you change something to your Moode/Volumio setup, maybe replacing the audio-hat with an USB DAC, you will most likely have to reconfigure Tidal Connect accordingly.
+Remember that, should you change something to your Moode/Volumio setup, maybe replacing the audio-hat with an USB DAC, you will most likely need to reconfigure Tidal Connect accordingly.

 #### Volumio integration